What career opportunities can this lead to?

 More experienced students will work on their own projects/designs with the support and guidance of the tutor.

 You will be taught through group demonstrations, individual tuition and hands on experience.
 There will be two projects which will introduce you to a wide range of jewellery techniques.

 You will progress to work on individual projects.
 Support and guidance will be provided by the tutor.

 Please bring along an apron (such as a cotton kitchen apron), pen, pencil, paper and any relevant tools you own.
+Students are advised to wear clothing and shoes suitable for a craft environment (no open toed shoes).
 Students will be responsible for purchasing the silver for the final pieces of each project; this cost will vary depending on current silver prices and the size of your design.